caiosbrl7/cpp-SnakeGame/README.md

 I used Visual Studio IDE in this one and I used both the standard C++ library for i/o and the conio.h library that reads information coming from the keyboard.

-Definitly learned a lot and had some fun!
+Definitely learned a lot and had some fun!